 "I'm happy," he said.
 "Greatly happy.
 I'm just glad they took the time to make an arrest."

-He was transported to Trinity Regional Medical Center and then moved to Iowa Methodist Medical Center in Des Moines before being released in June 2011.
+He was admitted to Trinity Regional Medical Center around 4 a.m. that morning and later transferred to Iowa Methodist Medical Center in Des Moines before eventually being released in June 2011.

 His injuries left him paralyzed from the shoulders down.

-After his release, Preston lived with his mother, Kimberly Susan Wood, in Tampa, Fla., until his death on Jan.
+After he left the hospital, Preston lived with his mother, Kimberly Susan Wood, in Tampa, Fla., until his death on Jan.
 22.

-Police say his death was the result of the shooting.
+Police said his death was the result of the shooting.

 In addition to McElroy's first-degree murder charge, he was also charged with probation violation.
 According to online court records, McElroy is accused of violating his probation on a child endangerment conviction.
 The conviction is from an incident in September 2011.
 McElroy was sentenced to two years of probation and served 15 days in jail, according to online records.